|Company Location||Bucharest, Romania|

-- Huge amount of servers to choose from
+- CyberGhost VPN has a huge amount of servers to choose from

-- 24/7 live support via email or live chat
+- CyberGhost VPN offers 24/7 live support via email or live chat

-- Highly optimized for MacOS and iOS ecosystems
+- CyberGhost VPN offers highly optimized for MacOS and iOS ecosystems

-- Costs extra to get the best security features like NoSpy servers and dedicated IP
+- CyberGhost costs extra to get the best security features like NoSpy servers

 You’ll find a slew of the unexpected features here, like an integrated killswitch and the ability to secure up to seven devices at a time.
 There are also a few features that are unique to CyberGhost, which we’ll cover in-depth below.

 There are several different pricing tiers available with Cyberghost, detailed below: